Four releases illustrate the transformation of “unpolished diamond” into a boutique gem.

 Pristine and Pastoral

-In addition to the Cabernet and Branta, Nancarrow also makes Sauvignon Blanc, Cabernet Franc, Chardonnay, rosé (of Pinot Noir), Merlot, Pinot Noir, and Zinfandel for Goosecross.
+In addition to Cabernet, Chardonnay, and the Branta red, Nancarrow also makes Sauvignon Blanc, Cabernet Franc, rosé (of Pinot Noir), Merlot, Pinot Noir, and Zinfandel for Goosecross.
 You can test drive the winery’s diverse portfolio at its barnlike tasting room, which sits amid State Lane Vineyard 2 miles northeast of downtown Yountville.
 The feeling is pristine and pastoral, with views west from the outdoor patio of Cabernet vines and Yountville Hill.

 Why go: distinguished estate vineyard; diverse wine portfolio; pastoral setting.